-When you use a comma delimited list of DNS names for WebLogic Server nodes, failover is accomplished using the round-robin method, with the request going to a randomly chosen server until that server fails to respond, after which the request will go to the next server on the list.
-This will continue for each server that fails.
+When you use a comma-delimited list of DNS names for WebLogic Server nodes, failover is accomplished using the round-robin method, with the request going to a randomly chosen server until that server fails to respond, after which the request will go to the next server on the list.
+This will continue for each server instance that fails.

-Once the client has gotten a context, no additional load balancing occurs unless there is a failure, in which case WebLogic Server will fail over to another node in the cluster.
+Once the client has gotten a context, no additional load balancing occurs unless there is a failure, in which case a WebLogic Server instance will fail over to another node in the cluster.